 At CableTV.com we love helping people order cable in Alaska.
 Here are a few reasons cable service comes highly recommended.
 It offers hours of entertainment with HD channels, movies and On Demand always at your fingertips.
 Cable TV requires less equipment than satellite, and you can bundle it with high-speed internet.
 Cable Internet is faster than DSL, and a cable bundle can save you up to $400 a year.
 Plus cable is:

 If you're as interested in cable TV in Alaska as Sgt.
 Joe Friday is interested in "just the facts, ma'am," we're glad you're here.
 Here at CableTV.com, we love talking TV.
 In the U.S., 90% of people pay for a satellite or cable subscription and 72% of those people bundle a high-speed Internet plan with their television service.
 And according to Nielsen, while half of all TV viewers stream video online, almost 97% of people watch regularly broadcast television.
 And the number of people now watching programming recorded to their DVRs is 7%.

 So what does all this mean for The Land of the Midnight Sun?

 As we said, 500,322 people have cable TV and Internet in Alaska.
 And broadband usage is still growing.
 According to SpeedMatters.org, Alaska is #51 in broadband speeds in the nation.
 What makes a state #51?

-If you can't tell by now, we know digital cable television like Wolverine knows unrequited love, and we are excited to help you find your cable provider.
-Local governments license the ability to provide cable service in a given area, and most of these only allow for one provider.
-Because of this, most cable companies don't overlap service in the same geographical region.
-We know which Alaska cable providers operate where, so enter your zip code below to find out who is your local provider.
+If you can't tell by now, we know digital cable television like Wolverine knows adamantium, and we're here to help you find a cable provider.
+Most cable companies don't overlap service in the same geographical region.
+We have all the latest info on who operates where, so put in your zip code to find the Alaska cable provider in your area.